Cornelia Dries

-Cornelia Dries (born 4 March 1961) is a German former professional tennis player.
+Cornelia Dries (born 4 March 1961) is a former German professional tennis player.

 Born in Düsseldorf, Dries competed on the professional tour in the 1980s.

 As a qualifier into the main draw of the 1982 French Open, she made it through to the second round, with a win over Rosalyn Fairbank.

-Dries won a silver medal for West Germany at the 1983 Summer Universiade in Edmonton, partnering Jochen Settelmeyer.
+Dries won a silver medal for West Germany at the 1983 Summer Universiade in Edmonton, partnering with Jochen Settelmeyer.